Sweden Southern Sweden

 Practical information

-For more information about the unique plant and animal life in the reserve, you can check out the Visitor Center naturum Kullaberg on the edge of the peninsula at Kullens Lighthouse.
+For more information about the unique plant and animal life in the reserve, you can swing by the Visitor Centre Naturum Kullaberg on the edge of the peninsula at Kullens Lighthouse.

 Marked hiking trails at Kullaberg